shayanafzal/Election_Analysis/README.md

 The Python code uses repetition statements, conditional statements and logical operators to print the election results to a command line and also saves them into a text file.
 Please see below for five election outcomes
-1. Total Votes: 369,711
+1. Total Votes in this congressional election: 369,711
-2. County Votes:
+2. A breakdown of the number of votes and the percentage of total votes for each county in the precinct:
    * Jefferson: 10.5% (38,855)
    * Denver: 82.8% (306,055)
    * Arapahoe: 6.7% (24,801)
-3. Largest County Turnover: Denver
+3. County that had the largest number of votes: Denver
-4.
+4. Breakdown of the number of votes and the percentage of the total votes each candidate received
    * Charles Casper Stockham: 23.0% (85,213)
    * Diana DeGette: 73.8% (272,892)
    * Raymon Anthony Doane: 3.1% (11,606)
-5. Winner
+5. Winning Candidate, their vote count, their percentage of total votes
    * Winner: Diana DeGette
    * Winning Vote Count: 272,892
    * Winning Percentage: 73.8%